Dodge Monaco: 1973

 For its last year in the fuselage body, the Monaco continued with its 1972 styling, except for another new rear bumper with redesigned taillamps, along with a new decklid and rear-quarter endcaps.
 Large black rubber guards were added to the bumpers to comply with new Federal five-mile-per-hour impact standards.
 Hardtop and sedan models gained about 6.5 in due mostly to the bumper guards.

 Inside, new fire-retardant materials in virtually every visible part of the interior meant added safety.
 Under the hood, all three available engines gained reliability with the addition of Chrysler's new electronic ignition system as standard equipment, which extended spark plug life and virtually eliminated periodic ignition system maintenance.

-Despite the cars' improvements, sales dropped again to 29,396.
+Despite the improvements, sales dropped again to 29,396.

-1973 proved to be the Monaco's final year as Dodge's top-of-the-line full-size car.
-After 14 years, the Polara name was dropped and, for 1974, all big Dodges carried the Monaco name.
+The 1973 model year was to be the Monaco's final year as Dodge's top-of-the-line full-size car.
+After 14 years, the Polara name was discontinued, and, in 1974, all big Dodges carried the Monaco name.